medvedevgroup/SibeliaZ/README.md

 By default SibeliaZ tries to use as much threads as possible.
 You can limit this number by using the above switch.
 Note that different stages of the pipeline have different scalabilities.
-TwoPaCo will not use more than 16 threads, graph analyzer sibeliaz-lcb will not use more than 8, while the global aligner will use as much as possible.
+TwoPaCo will not use more than 16 threads, while graph analyzer sibeliaz-lcb and the global aligner will use as much as possible.

 Memory allocation
 -----------------